cert-manager/website/content/docs/configuration/vault.md

     ```

 ### Authenticating with TLS Client Certificate
+**FEATURE STATE**: This feature is available since cert-manager 1.12.

 Another way to authenticate against Vault is by presenting a client certificate
 while performing the TLS handshake.